agile-learning-institute/mongodb_configurator_spa/README.md

 - **Vue Router** for navigation

 ## Instructions for Cursor
 Build a Single Page App with the above stack and the specifications below.
-I want you to start by updating the read me with a plan that breaks building the MVP into stages.
-I should review and approve the completion of each stage before we proceed to the next stage.
-Your plan should break the stage down into steps that you will complete without any additional input from me.
-After each step, you should update the readme with information about progress.
-You are free to make changes or adjustments to any file within this project other than NGINX and docker configurations.
+Review @README.md to get an overview of the MongoDB Configurator utility.
+This is a non-trivial SPA, so we should make sure we have good plans to implement effective componentization and project structure.

-We will be using the Mongo DB configurator API, it is live at port 8081.
+We will be using the Mongo DB configurator API, you will need to create a docker compose file that runs mongo, and the API with the /tests/input_folder mounted to /input.
+See @docker-compose.yaml for reference.

-Review the open API specifications to understand end points and data structures.
+Review the @openapi.yaml to understand end points and data structures.
-Start by conducting a one step at a time interview with me to fill in any details that you will need to create this SPA Part of interview should be compiling icons for the actions below.

-# startup
+# App Startup
 - Load /api/config/ endpoint on startup
 - Config Item BUILT_AT == "Local" enables editing, else it's read and render only.
 - If get configurations only has sample.yaml show welcome page.
 - Drop, Delete, and Unlock actions have warnings, and require confirmation.
-  - Confirmations with warning and type {file_name} to enable the button.
+  - Confirmations with warning and instructions for user to **type {file_name} to confirm** that enables the button.

-  - Similar to GitHub Danger Zone operations.
+## Overall Layout
 ```
-Overall Layout
 +--------------------------------------------------+
 | [burger]     MongoDB Configurator       [admin]  |
 +--------------+-----------------------------------+